Nutrition for sporty teens

 1. Why is it important for sports people to eat well?

-If you are playing sport regularly for your school or a club, what you eat and drink is important, to help you perform at your best and protect you from fatigue and injury.
+If you are playing sport regularly for your school or a club, what you eat and drink is important to help you perform at your best.
 Good nutrition can:

 2. Should I follow this advice at all times or just before a competition?

-You should follow this advice at all times to get the best possible results from your training, to maintain good health, avoid illness, decrease your risk of injury, and ensure the best possible preparation for a competition.
+You should follow this advice at all times to maintain good health and get the best possible results from your training.

 3. I don’t want to make big changes to my diet – what are the most important changes I should make?